CESNET/GPUJPEG/FAQ.md

     gpujpeg -s 1920x1080 -N -e image.rgb image.jpg

+**Note:** **SPIFF** is not a widely adopted format of _JPEG_ files so is hightly probable that the decoder other than GPUJPEG won't support the picture and will ignore the color-space information.

 ## Optimizing encoding/decoding performance
 To optimze encoding/decoding performance, following features can be tweaked (in order of importance):